Attic Storage

 Attic shelves

-To install shelves in the attic, start by installing vertical supports at the front of the shelf area, if they do not already exist.
-It may be possible to use the existing truss stringers or web for this, depending on the design of the truss.
-That would save on cost and installation time.
+To install shelves in the attic, start by installing vertical supports at the front of the shelf area if they do not already exist.
+Depending on the design of the truss, it may be possible to use the existing truss stringers or web for this, which would save on cost and installation time.

 For ease of installation, these supports should be screwed to the trusses, not nailed.
-The vibration caused by nailing could result in some of the “popcorn” texture on the ceiling below to fall off.
-Screwing also offers the opportunity to start the screws into the supports, before setting them in place.
+The vibration caused by nailing could result in some of the “popcorn” texture on the ceiling below falling off.
+Screwing also offers the opportunity to start the screws into the supports before setting them in place.

-The shelf itself can be made of ½” or 5/8” plywood or OSB, depending on availability and cost.
+Depending on availability and cost, the shelf can be made of ½” or 5/8” plywood or OSB.
 Assuming that most of what will be stored in the attic will most likely be lightweight, supports across the front and back of the shelves should not be necessary.
-However, if anything heavy is stored on these shelves, it could cause them to sag without those supports.
+However, storing anything heavy on these shelves could cause them to sag without those supports.

-Probably the best way of storing anything in the attic is inside clear plastic bins.
+Probably the best way to store anything in the attic is inside clear plastic bins.
 These bins are dustproof and fairly moisture-proof, protecting whatever is stored inside.
 If the clear ones are used, it’s easy to see what is in each bin, saving time on hunting for that one elusive item.
-Of course, labeling the bins with the contents helps too, organizing the storage even better.
+Of course, labeling the bins with the contents helps, too, organizing the storage even better.

 Storing Clothing in the Attic

-The attic is also a great place to store off-season clothing, freeing up closet space.
-All that’s required is a simple clothes rod, attached to the existing trusses.
+The attic is also great for storing off-season clothing, freeing up closet space.
+All that’s required is a simple clothes rod attached to the existing trusses.
 For strength, it’s best to use the same sort of wood clothes rod that’s used in closets.
-These are often installed with either cups at the ends, or hanging directly on the hook built-into the shelf brackets.
+These are often installed with either cups at the ends or hanging directly on the hook built into the shelf brackets.

 closet rod bracket, hole